quantumsheep/worker-c/README.md

 # How to install
-Just drop `async.h` and `async.c` in your project and include `async.h` using a relative path.
+Just drop `worker.h` and `worker.c` in your project and include `worker.h` using a relative path.

-Sometimes you will need to add `-lpthread` in gcc options (only if not on Windows).
+Sometimes you will need to add `-pthread` in gcc options (only if not on Windows).

 # Usage
 ## worker()